Meet the people that make our garden grow!

 When not working with kids or in the garden, Kelly can be found hiking, cheering on her son (Tyler) at lacrosse, or playing fetch with her dog (Damien) at Willow Creek Dog Park.
 She also loves skiing, cooking, reading, and cheering on the Notre Dame Fighting Irish, the Michigan Wolverines, and the Denver Broncos.

 Lynsey has had her hands in the dirt here at Summit Community Gardens since the beginning.
 She put her heart, blood, and tears into building this garden, and worked for two years as its Garden Manager, growing fruits and vegetables for the Park City community, food banks, and the community gardeners.
 She has been committed to educating and engaging our community with what and how to grow here in Park City.

-Lynsey has now returned to SCG as the Program Director.
+Lynsey is now on the SCG Board of Directors.
 She is thrilled to be back in a capacity that allows her to engage the community, train a new generation of gardeners, and help the garden thrive and flourish.

 When she isn’t digging in the dirt, she is loving on her two daughters, Hazel and Ingrid and playing outside in the mountains - trail running, or mountain biking, or skiing.

 Insa grew up on a Sandbank where only potatoes and blackberries grew.
 She learned to garden at her first house in Detroit, harvesting pears, veggies and planting a rose garden.

 A Master Gardener class led to the Advanced Master Gardener certification, building a Master Composter program and ended in working for a waste authority on composting programs.

 Revitalizing the nonprofit Recycle Utah, Park City since 1999 always included food waste reduction programs.
 A rind is a terrible thing to waste.
 Composting was the answer for building healthy soil.